Francis J. Higginson: Post–Civil War

 In December 1877, Higginson was ordered to Constantinople in the Ottoman Empire, where he took command of the steamer USS Despatch, his first command at sea.
 He next became the first commanding officer of the new monitor USS Miantonomoh when she was commissioned in Pennsylvania in an incomplete condition on 6 October 1882.
 After she steamed from Philadelphia, Pennsylvania, to New York City for completion, he detached from her and on August 23, 1883, took command of the gunboat USS Monocacy in the Asiatic Squadron; under his command, Monocacy, protected American interests during the Battle of Foo Chow of August 23–26, 1884, in which the French Navy's Far East Squadron under Admiral Amédée Courbet bombarded the arsenal at Foo Chow, China, and virtually destroyed the Chinese Navy's Fujian Fleet.

-On October 31, 1887, Higginson became commandant of Naval Training Station Newport at Newport, Rhode Island, and while there received a promotion to captain on September 27, 1891.
-He returned to sea when he took command of the protected cruiser USS Atlanta on December 10, 1891.
+In 1887, Higginson attended the Naval War College.
+On October 31, 1887, he became commandant of Naval Training Station Newport at Newport, Rhode Island, and while there received a promotion to captain on September 27, 1891.
+Higginson returned to sea when he took command of the protected cruiser USS Atlanta on December 10, 1891.
 After relinquishing command of Atlanta, he was placed on leave awaiting orders on May 28, 1893.
 After 13 months on leave, he reported for duty to Mare Island Navy Yard at Vallejo, California, on June 29, 1894.
 He became commanding officer of the monitor USS Monterey in February 1895, then had special duty at the New York Navy Yard in Brooklyn, New York, beginning in December 1895.
 He was captain of the yard there from June 1896 to July 1897, when he became commanding officer of the battleship USS Massachusetts in the North Atlantic Squadron.